DS-Without-Tears/DS-Without-Tears/index.md

 # Registration

 The third session will run for six weeks and begins **September 20th**, 2021.
-There will be one synchronous component: "Coffee House Hours" on Thursdays from 2:30 to 3:30, where you can use that time as dedicated study time or ask the developers questions.
+There will be one synchronous component: "Coffee House Hours", where you can use that time as dedicated study time or ask the developers questions.

 To register, sign up via the following form: [Register Here](https://forms.gle/gEE6L6XLtiQiBdKV9/)